-- 1. Gross Reserves represent 100% of the estimated commercially recoverable oil within the IPRC period.
+- Gross Reserves represent 100% of the estimated commercially recoverable oil within the IPRC period.
 Gross Reserves include volumes attributable to third parties and government, including the agreed contract baseline production, and thus contain volumes which are not attributable to Interra. - 2.
-Company Working Interest Reserves are based on the working interest share of the field Gross Reserves and are used under the terms of the IPRC to ascertain Company Net Entitlement Reserves. - 3.
-Company Net Entitlement Reserves are based on Company share of total Cost and Profit Revenues after the terms of the IPRC have been applied.
+Company Working Interest Reserves are based on the working interest share of the field Gross Reserves and are used under the terms of the IPRC to ascertain Company Net Entitlement Reserves. - Company Net Entitlement Reserves are based on Company share of total Cost and Profit Revenues after the terms of the IPRC have been applied. - 4.
+There are no 1P Reserves case for the Yenangyaung field is uneconomic and as such no 1P Reserves are reported.

 In the case of the two Myanmar Improved Petroleum Recovery Contracts ("IPRCs"), volumes which are still economically recoverable beyond the expiry of the current contracts are classified as Contingent Resources.
 The two Myanmar contracts are due to expire in April 2028.
 Under the current IPRC terms, if in the opinion of the Myanmar Oil and Gas Enterprise ("MOGE") and GoldPetrol Joint Operating Company ("GJOC") that (1) in the course of a waterflood pilot test or (2) after results of the new pool appraisal, commercial production can occur, then the GJOC may propose that the IPRC is extended for such further period and such terms to make commercial production economically feasible.
 Contingent Resources are reported for these contracts assuming extensions are granted with no reduction in equity and are sub-classified as Development on Hold.
-Contingent Resources are also reported for volumes attributable to future high energy gas fracturing (HEGF) jobs, which are sub-classified as Development Unclarified.
+Contingent Resources are also reported for nine infill wells in the Yenangyaung field.
+These wells are planned to be drilled with a hired rig but are currently uncommercial.
+They are sub-classified as Development on Hold.
 ERCE's estimates of the oil Contingent Resources in the Myanmar assets as at 1st January 2020 are presented in Table 3.